Sharpsville, Pennsylvania

-Sharpsville is a borough in western Mercer County, Pennsylvania, United States, along the Shenango River.
+Sharpsville is a borough that is located in western Mercer County, Pennsylvania, United States, along the Shenango River.
 The population was 4,253 as of the 2020 census.
-It is part of the Youngstown–Warren metropolitan area.
+It is part of the Hermitage micropolitan area.

 History

 The First Universalist Church of Sharpsville and Jonas J. Pierce House are listed on the National Register of Historic Places.

+In 2004 local politicians proposed the creation of Shenango Valley City, consisting of Sharpsville as well as Hermitage, Sharon, Farrell, and Wheatland with the issue being put on the ballot in the form of a referendum.
+Then Governor of Pennsylvania, Ed Rendell voiced support for the measure and would be joined by Kathleen McGinty, Secretary of the Department of Environmental Protection, and Dennis Yablonsky, Secretary of the Department of Community and Economic Development with the trio touring the region to urge for voters to pass the motion.
+The city would largely be an expansion of Hermitage, whose city government would be retained including the office of mayor and its nine-member city council.
+The merger would have kept the various independent school districts intact.
+The effort would ultimately be defeated, and via the ordinance the issue of merger could not be brought up again until 2009.

 Geography

 Sharpsville is located at 41°15′32″N 80°28′54″W (41.259005, -80.481791).

 According to the United States Census Bureau, the borough has a total area of 1.4 sqmi, of which 1.4 sqmi is land and 0.04 sqmi (1.42%) is water.